jtoussaint/dotnet-containers/README.md

 # dotnet-containers

 An example showing how to setup a cross platform development with dotnet core.
-This project can be run and debugged in :
+This project can be run and debugged in:

 * VSCode for mac / windows (linux should work as well)
 * VisualStudio for mac